 Prime Brokerage Becomes More Elusive for Forex Brokers

-The mini prime or prime of prime options are not always attractive since many of these brokers have smaller balance sheets and may present added risk for the Forex Broker.
-There have been some players that have stepped up their Prime offerings most notably is Saxo Bank and FXCM.
+The mini prime or prime of prime options are not always attractive since many of these brokers have smaller balance sheets and may present an added risk for the Forex Broker.
+There have been some players that have stepped up their Prime offerings most notably Saxo Bank and FXCM.

 Banks are also taking a lesser role when it comes to risk as more and more non-bank liquidity providers are emerging.
 While these hedge funds can act as a counterparty to replace some traditional bank liquidity they cannot offer they cannot provide the PB services due to regulatory limitations.

-One of the biggest changes we are most likely to see as a result is a reduction in leverage offered by Forex Brokers.
+One of the most significant changes we are most likely to see as a result is a reduction in leverage offered by Forex Brokers.
 While this has happened as a result of certain regulatory jurisdictions (NFA in the USA) and Japan.
 The next wave of reduced leverage will come from the brokers themselves as credit lines decrease and capital requirements increase.